justyntemme/gonzoSoftware/nextwave/content/post/hugocms.md

 ~~~

 There are quite a bit of configuration options on the page.
-However not all themes require this in depth of a configuration.
+However, not all themes require this in depth of a configuration.
 Websites can be spun up in a matter of minutes.
-The exhausing config file does show the flexability of hugo to build more complex pages.
-At NextWave, we have standerdized on Hugo as the CMS.
+The exhausting config file does show the flexibility of Hugo to build more complex pages.
+At NextWave, we have standardized on Hugo as the CMS.

 ### public/
 Unless specified otherwise in the config file, Hugo will generate all static pages in the public/ directory on the project.
-Here lives the files you will actually move to your public_html directory of your webserver.
+Here are the files you will actually move to your public_html directory of your webserver.

 ### content/post
 Hugo allows for lots of content types that the theming engine can take advantage of.
-The most popular, and default content type is th  post type.
+The most popular, and default content type is the post type.
 Hugo will treat each markdown file in this directory as a new post.
-These files are used to generate each indpendent post  page, as well as added to the post index page.
+These files are used to generate each independent post page, as well as added to the post index page.

 ### static/
-These are the static folders that will live at the root directory of your public folder.
+These are the static folders that will live in the root directory of your public folder.
 As any web developer knows, the static folder will host images, videos, and any other external resources needed by your webpages

 ### themes/
 The theme folder is the directory which holds the configuration files for your theme.
-At a later date I will be creating a blog post detailing how themes work, and how you can make use of themes as a highly customizable content management system.
+At a later date, I will be creating a blog post detailing how themes work, and how you can make use of themes as a highly customizable content management system.

-## Fast pagespeed
+## Fast page speed
 It is well known that static sites are much faster than dynamic content.
-This is generally due to the fact that dynamic content managed by cms systems like wordpress, store all post content in a database.
+This is generally due to the fact that dynamic content managed by cms systems like WordPress, store all post content in a database.
 A database query is required to load every page.

-### SEO benifits
+### SEO benefits
-As google transitions to web frameworks like AMP, page speed becoumes even more of a factor for SEO.
+As Google transitions to web frameworks like AMP, page speed becomes even more of a factor for SEO.
 Google will rank your website over similar sites with a slower page speed loading time.
 Using a static site can help your bounce rate, and search result score simply by not needing a database.
+[user@thinkpad post]$